Digital Age and Resolution 57: Strategic Map for Vietnam to Reach the World

 - Developing science, technology, innovation and digital transformation are "top important breakthroughs", promoting labor productivity, contributing at least 55% of GDP through total factor productivity (TFP).

-- By 2045, Vietnam aims to "become one of the digital technology industrial centers of the region", with digital competitiveness among the world's leading.
+- By 2045, Vietnam aims to "become one of the digital technology industrial centers of the region", with digital competitiveness among the top in the world.

 Practice has shown that for Resolution 57 to be effectively implemented, an overall architecture is needed to plan the overall implementation process, along with a synchronous coordination mechanism for implementation and a common language for effective resonance.
-The CSCI Way (Complex of Strategy, Communications and Investment Way) is a complex thinking platform that can create standardization, helping to form an overall architecture for Resolution 57 in organizing and implementing systematically, allowing the formation of a platform mechanism to create synchronization, at the same time, for stakeholders to act together, think together, and also allow the formation of a common language based on the data platform architecture through data to form a unified decision-making mechanism based on a "common language", creating effective resonance of projects and activities.
+The CSCI method (CSCI Way - Complex of Strategy, Communications and Investment Way) is a complex thinking platform that can create standardization, helping to form an overall architecture for Resolution 57 in organizing implementation in a systematic way, allowing the formation of a platform mechanism to create synchronization, at the same time, for stakeholders to act together, think together, and also allow the formation of a common language based on the data platform architecture through data to form a unified decision-making mechanism based on a "common language", creating effective resonance of projects and activities.

-To contribute to effectively, efficiently and quickly implementing Resolution 57, we, through the CSCI Way, suggest approaches and implementation directions in the digital transformation process of Vietnam.
-Based on the proposals, analysis and assessments, along with the integrated evidence and practical examples, readers will have a clearer view of the digital transformation process associated with innovation, as well as ways to gradually realize the vision of "a strong Vietnam" by 2045.
-First of all, let's review the core points of Resolution 57 - making science and technology a truly fundamental driving force for development and creating technological breakthroughs through the digital transformation process in the coming decades.
+To contribute to bringing Resolution 57 into practice effectively, efficiently and quickly, we, through the CSCI Way, suggest approaches and directions for implementation in the digital transformation process of Vietnam.
+Based on proposals, analysis and assessments, along with integrated evidence and practical examples, readers will have a clearer view of the digital transformation process associated with innovation, as well as ways to gradually realize the vision of "a strong Vietnam" by 2045.
+First of all, let's review the core points of Resolution 57 - making science and technology truly the fundamental driving force for development and creating technological breakthroughs through the digital transformation process in the coming decades.

 Realizing that the current period until 2030 is a period of major changes in the global political-economic order, shaping a new global order, in which the new global financial order is the center of the century-long transformation of the world in the first decades of the 21st century, and at the same time, Vietnam also has "unprecedented" opportunities to seize the opportunity to "rise" to become an upper-middle-income country by 2045, Vietnam needs to master the digital transformation process based on the development of science-technology and innovation.

-To master the digital transformation process, there must be political determination for Vietnam to make the digital transformation process truly a new development method for itself, creating a breakthrough in the way of development, shifting the growth/development model from breadth to depth.
-This new development method will create breakthroughs in value to create a productivity breakthrough, the only way to overcome the middle-income trap and allow Vietnam to have the opportunity to grow by over 10% in the coming years.
+To master the digital transformation process, there must be political determination for Vietnam to truly turn the digital transformation process into a new development method for itself, creating a breakthrough in the way of development, shifting the growth/development model from breadth to depth.
+This new development method will create breakthroughs in value to create a productivity breakthrough, the only way to overcome the middle-income trap and allow Vietnam to have the opportunity to grow over 10% in the coming years.

-Through the expectations set forth by Resolution 57, we will have the basis to form a digital economy based on the transformation of traditional production relations with traditional organizational forms, into a new production relationship combining/complexing traditional and digital, in which digital is a new reality, allowing for the expansion of space-time, while creating new productive forces based on sharing and convergence, allowing for effective matching of natural and social resources, forming new resources.
+Through the expectations set forth by Resolution 57, we will have the basis to form a digital economy based on the transformation of traditional production relations with traditional organizational forms, into a new production relationship that combines/complexes traditional and digital, in which digital is a new reality, allowing for the expansion of space-time, while simultaneously creating new productive forces based on sharing and convergence, allowing for the effective matching of natural and social resources, forming new resources.

 In essence, we can clearly see that administrative reform and institutional reform are important foundations that the public service system and the political system need to implement to transform into necessary conditions, allowing the economy to transform as sufficient conditions, contributing to creating growth breakthroughs.
 The digital transformation process, as a development method, is also a form of economic-political.
 Accordingly, politics sets the premise for economic development, in a close dialectical relationship between the two sides of the "development coin".